 Vice President, Corporate Sustainability and Community Partnerships, Calvert Investments, Inc.

 Ms. Torrence serves as Vice President of Corporate Sustainability and Community Partnerships and is responsible for developing and implementing sustainable employment practices, improving Calvert's position in corporate social responsibility and overseeing Calvert's Human Resource function.
 She joined Calvert in 2005.
 Since 1982, Ms. Torrence has worked in human resources, which includes community involvement and corporate social responsibility.
-She has served the community on several college and university committees and volunteer boards.
-She is a member of the Society for Human Resource Management and World at Work, and has served as a volunteer on several charitable organizations.
+She has served the community as a volunteer and as a board member on several nonprofit organizations.
+She is a member of the Society for Human Resource Management and World at Work, and was awarded the Claritas® Investment Certificate.

 Senior Vice President and Chief Investment Officer, Equities, Calvert Investment Management, Inc.